openregister/deployment/README.md

 From your `managing-registers` checkout directory run:

 `rails secrets:edit`

-Add credentials for new register
+Add credentials for new register and save file

 Commit changes to `config/secrets.yml.enc` to a branch